Relational De-Creation

 Isaiah 34:9–10

-“Its streams will be turned into pitch, its dust into sulfur, and its land will become burning pitch.
-It won’t be quenched night or day.
-Its smoke will go up forever.
-From generation to generation, it will lie waste.
-No one will pass through it forever and ever.”
+“And the streams of Edom shall be turned into pitch, and her soil into sulfur; her land shall become burning pitch.
+Night and day it shall not be quenched; its smoke shall go up forever.
+From generation to generation it shall lie waste; none shall pass through it forever and ever.”

-Edom is not literally burning today.
+Edom is not still burning, and its smoke is not still rising today.
 The image signifies irreversible devastation and enduring memorial.

-And the wider canonical context matters.
+The wider canonical context also matters.
 Revelation itself identifies the lake of fire as the second death (Revelation 20:14; 21:8).
 Read within the wider biblical witness, Revelation 14 is best understood as a vision of severe, public, irreversible judgment.

 Conclusion